daklassen/daklassen.github.io/_posts/2017-04-04-OpenIDConnect.markdown

 ### JSON Web Token (JWT)

-As seen in the example the App finally gets three different tokens: the ID token, access token and refresh token.
+As seen in the example the app finally gets three different tokens: the ID token, access token and refresh token.
 Because your application hasn't saved any information about your user, it has to extract them from the ID token or request additional details from the OpenID Provider with the help of the access token.
 As mentioned earlier the ID token is indeed a [JWT](https://jwt.io/) (pronounced like the English word "jot").

 A JWT is basically a JSON-based, cryptographically signed, base-64 encoded and URL-safe string.
 It is separated by dots into three different parts.
 In this post I don't want to get into details if JWT, but if you are interested I suggest reading [this blog post](https://medium.com/vandium-software/5-easy-steps-to-understanding-json-web-tokens-jwt-1164c0adfcec) or [this great talk](https://www.youtube.com/watch?v=67mezK3NzpU).